ITU-BDSA23-GROUP19/Chirp/docs/report.md

 ## Team work
 Show a screenshot of your project board right before hand-in.
 Briefly describe which tasks are still unresolved, i.e., which features are missing from your applications or which functionality is incomplete.

 Briefly describe and illustrate the flow of activities that happen from the new creation of an issue (task description), over development, etc. until a feature is finally merged into the main branch of your repository.
+Det her kan jeg gøre lige nu.

 ## How to make _Chirp!_ work locally
 There has to be some documentation on how to come from cloning your project to a running system.
 That is, Rasmus or Helge have to know precisely what to do in which order.
 Likely, it is best to describe how we clone your project, which commands we have to execute, and what we are supposed to see then.
+En mindre README.md inden i den her fil

 ## How to run test suite locally
 List all necessary steps that Rasmus or Helge have to perform to execute your test suites.
 Here, you can assume that we already cloned your repository in the step above.
+"run the command dotnet test from the root directory and hope for a bunch of checkmarks" lol

 Briefly describe what kinds of tests you have in your test suites and what they are testing.